Converging outer approximations to global attractors using semidefinite programming: Setting and preliminary definitions

 \end{remark}

-The last theorem should not be understood as critic on weak attractors.
+The last theorem should not be understood as critic of weak attractors.
 Weak attractors still have interesting and good properties and tend to be much smaller sets than the global attractors.
-If the notion of a weak attractor fits the application this is definitely desireable.
-The purpose of stating the above theorem is in pointing out why we have a special interest in global attractors.
+If the notion of a weak attractor fits the application this is definitely desirable.
+The purpose of stating the above theorem is to point out why we have a special interest in global attractors.

 It seems reasonable that the global attractor is contained in the MPI set $M_+$ because it only cares about trajectories in the closed set $M_+$.
 On the other hand for any $x \in M_+$ such that $\varphi_{-t}(x) \in X$ for all $t \in \R_+$ (i.e. solving the differential equation backward in time) we know that $x = \varphi_t(\varphi_{-t}(x))$ has to be close to the global attractor for $t \in \R_+$ large enough (because $\A$ is uniformly attracting).
 This motivates point~3) in the following theorem but also introducing the maximal negatively invariant (MNI) set $M_-$ that consists of all points $x \in X$ such that $\varphi_{-t}(x) \in X$ for all $t \in \R_+$.
-In other words the MNI set is the MPI set for the time reversed differential equation (i.e., for the ODE $\dot{x} = -f(x)$).\\ We will recall the following theorem on the existence of global attractors and connect the global attractor to $M_+$ and~$M_-$.
+In other words, the MNI set is the MPI set for the time reversed differential equation (i.e., for the ODE $\dot{x} = -f(x)$).\\ We will recall the following theorem on the existence of global attractors and connect the global attractor to $M_+$ and~$M_-$.

 \begin{theorem} Assume $X \subset \R^n$ is compact and $f:X\rightarrow \R^n$ is (locally) Lipschitz then\\ \begin{enumerate} \item The global attractor $\A$ exists. \item The dynamical system is invertible on the global attractor, i.e. for all $x \in \A$ we can define $\varphi_t(x)$ for all $t \in \R$ and $\varphi$ is continuous in $(t,x)$. \item The global attractor consists of all orbits of the solutions that exist for all times $t \in \R$. \item The global attractor is the maximal set that is positively invariant forward and backward in time, i.e. $\A = M_+ \cap M_-$. \end{enumerate} \end{theorem}